-Academic papers that are authored and supervised at MedUni Vienna undergo a plagiarism review following submission to the university (i.e. upload in MedCampus), and following assessment are made publicly accessible via the MedUni Vienna University Library repository (https://repositorium.meduniwien.ac.at).4
+Academic papers written and supervised at MedUni Vienna undergo a plagiarism review following submission to the university (i.e. upload to MedCampus) and are assessed by the supervisor before they are made publicly accessible via the MedUni Vienna ePub University Library repository (repositorium.meduniwien.ac.at).